edinburghlivinglab/ddc/pages/prep.md

 *You'll be working with people you might never have met before, bouncing ideas off one another and building on what bounces back.
 And it's not just talking&mdash;you are here to **turn your ideas into a concrete design or plan of action which you or somebody else might want to make real**.
 Perhaps it will be a service, a physical device, an initiative, a network, or something no-one has thought of yet&mdash;can you describe and plan it in a way that someone could go out and make it real, knowing what resources they would need, what they should do, and who they should talk to?
 That's the challenge of the Jam.*

-As part of the DDS sprint method, you will work in small interdisciplinary teams, and are required to involve community stakeholders in your project at several points during the course.
+As part of the DDC participatory design method, you will work in small interdisciplinary teams, and are required to involve community stakeholders in your project at several points during the course.
 All teams will be presenting to one another and giving each other feedback throughout the course.
 Part of the point of a